The BREEAM sustainability certification will help to increase asset values and rents of real estate projects.

 The “Building Research Establishment Environmental Assessment Method” or short “BREEAM”, is a sustainability certification method for many types of real estate.
 It uses 10 different measurement categories such as management, energy, water, waste, pollution, and more, to rate a building’s environmental performance and give it a score.

-How Does BREEAM Rating Work?
+How Does BREEAM Certification Work?

 BREEAM is the oldest sustainability certification organisation and was founded in 1990.
 They currently rated more than half a million buildings worldwide and are one of the leading authorities in the industry next to LEED and Energy Star.